 "Hitherto, it is the repulsive side of household slavery that has been sketched.
 There is also another aspect.
 The literature reveals the vast household as normal.
 It is, of course, the exception.
 Large slave staffs undoubtedly existed, and they are generally to be found in Rome.
 In Italy and the Provinces there was less need of display; many of the staff of the Villa were engaged in productive work connected with land and its produce.
-The old-fashioned relationship 1 Slavery in the Roman Empire, pp. 47-49.

-between foreman and slave remained there; the slave was often a fellow worker.
-The kindliness of Pliny towards his staff is wellknown.
+The old-fashioned relationship between foreman and slave remained there; the slave was often a fellow worker.
+The kindliness of Pliny towards his staff is well-known.
 It is in no spirit of self-righteousness, and in no wish to appear in a favourable light in the eyes of the future generations which he hoped would read his letters that he tells of his distress at the illness and death of his slaves.
 The household (or Pliny) is the slaves' republic.
 Pliny's account of his treatment of his slaves is sometimes regarded as so much in advance of general or even occasional practice as to be valueless as evidence.
 There is no reason for this attitude.